Texas A&M University employee flu vaccine clinics start in October

 Health Science Center students, under supervision of faculty, will be administering the vaccinations at each clinic.
 This is a collaborative effort to offer flu vaccines to thousands of patients, meaning that students across the health professions will be working together.
 Vaccines available this year are quadrivalent, covering two influenza A viruses and two influenza B strains.

 Besides promoting a healthier flu season for Aggieland, these clinics offer Health Science Center students an interprofessional opportunity to learn from each other.
-The drive-through clinic also offers an opportunity to practice quickly immunizing a large number of people, in case a pandemic ever requires similar emergency measures to be put in place.
+The clinics also offers an opportunity to practice quickly immunizing a large number of people, in case a pandemic ever requires similar emergency measures to be put in place.

 Clinics are scheduled as follows: